Central Camden PCN COVID-19: Vaccination Programme

 I've received a letter about getting vaccinated, can I attend one of my GP sites?

 Yes, you are able to contact your GP and book an appointment through them, if you would prefer to do this.
-You are also able to log onto the national booking service, and choose from 107 mass vaccination sites and 195 pharamcy lead sites.
+You are also able to log onto the national booking service, there are over 2,000 vaccine sites in the country.
 Anyone who is unable to book online can call 119 free of charge, anytime between 7am and 11pm seven days a week.

 Which GP surgeries are included in Central Camden PCN?

-Bloomsbury Surgery, Camden Health Improvement Practice (CHIP), Gower Street Practice, Kings Cross Surgery, Regents Park Practice, Ridgmount Practice, Somers Town Medical Centre and Swiss Cottage Surgery.
+Ampthill Practice, Bloomsbury Surgery, Brunswick Medical Centre, Camden Health Improvement Practice (CHIP), Kings Cross Surgery, Regents Park Practice, Ridgmount Practice, Somers Town Medical Centre and Swiss Cottage Surgery.

 What happens to the spare vaccines at the end of the day?